nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221017030519/README.md

   - update this link to save and track position during project.
   - make multiple passes
     - pass 1 - summary of changes
+      - check kb files
+        - make sure cards are linked to kb files they came from
+      - explore those cards and add links

 - procedure
   - start on first day